msalhab96/SpeeQ/docs/tutorials/model_building.rst

 Example on Static templates:

-let's assume you want to experiment with Speech transformer model to build its template, you can easily do the below, and it's the same for any model architecture.
+let's assume you want to experiment with Speech transformer model to build its template, you can easily do the below, and it is the same for any model's architecture.

 .. code-block:: python